 What can we expect in the next 10 years of anesthesiology?
+What will be the trends for the future of anesthesiology?
 I’m writing this in January 2016.
-God willing, we’ll all be alive and well to reread this in 2026, and find out how many of these predictions came true.
+God willing, we’ll all be alive and well to reread this in 2026, and find out how many of these predictions about the future of anesthesiology came true.

 I’m writing this from the perspective of a busy clinician who has worked as an anesthesiologist in California in both private practice and at a major university hospital for over 30 years.
 I see 10 trends for the future of anesthesiology as:

 - Lower income (as adjusted for inflation).
 There will be multiple causes for this: a) An aging population, with the significantly lower pay for attending to Medicare patients, b) Obamacare and other governmental payment cuts, c) Bundled insurance payments to hospitals, requiring anesthesiologists to negotiate for every nickel of that payment due to them, and d) Corporate anesthesia (see #9 below).

 - More care team anesthesia and more Certified Nurse Anesthetists (CRNAs).
 Hospital systems will have increased incentives to perform anesthetics with cheaper labor.
 Rather than physician anesthesiologists personally performing anesthesia, expect to see CRNAs supervised by physician anesthesiologists in an anesthesia care team, or in some states, CRNAs working alone.